Social Work 2017 Applications will be opened September 1, 2016.

 Awards are made on the basis of academic merit and the overall promise shown by an applicant for contributing to the School and to the profession.
 Award notification is generally made around the time of admission.

-Most awards made by the School will ordinarily meet only part of a student´s total educational expenses.
-All students are therefore expected to make use of available resources as well as Federal grant, loan, and work-study assistance to help meet the cost of their education.
-The University´s Financial Aid Office provides assistance with the Federal grant / loan / work-study application process. http://www.temple.edu/sfs.
+All students are expected to make use of available resources as well as Federal grant, loan, and work-study assistance to help meet the cost of their education.
+The University´s Financial Aid Office provides assistance with the Federal grant / loan / work-study application process.

 Foreign Documents: Transcripts

-If you are an international student interested in applying for the MSW program and have not attended a college or University in the United States, please contact the Office of International Services.
-Also, if your academic record is not translated to U.S. equivalency, it is highly recommended that you contact a private foreign educational credential evaluation service to translate your credentials for consideration.
+If you are an international student with a degree outside of the United States and interested in applying for the MSW program, please contact the Office of International Services.
+It is strongly urged within the School of Social Work for timely processing that you contact a private foreign educational credential evaluation service to translate your credentials to U.S. equivalency for consideration.
 You can consult WORLD EDUCATION SERVICES (WES) or contact any other organization that is a member of the National Association of Credential Evaluation Services NACES).

 If English is a 2nd language, Test of English as a Foreign Language (TOEFL) scores are required.
 Minimum TOEFL score needed to be accepted: 550 paper-based, 213 computer-based, or 79 internet-based.
 Contact TOEFL to arrange for testing.